IgniteUI/indigo-design-docfx/en/patterns/patterns-overview.md

 - 🌆 Tiles
 - 🌆 User Profile

-Unlike a Component, every Pattern can be detached to show as a group, preserving the look and feel you have defined before that.
+Unlike a component, some patterns in the Sketch library can be detached to show as a group, preserving the look and feel you have defined before that.
+In the Adobe XD library detach is not applicable and needed.
 Below is a snippet of some of the [list patterns](lists.md) such as a contacts list, searchable and filterable lists, and list empty states when no matching results are found.

 <img class="responsive-img" src="../images/patterns_overview.png" />